fultonj/edge/15/README.md

 - Access to the the Red Hat Ceph Storage 4 beta
 - 3 nodes introspected by Ironic which can act as central Controllers
 - 3 nodes introspected by Ironic which can act as HCI compute/ceph nodes at edge site 1
-- For each additional edge site, 3 more HCI compute/ceph nodes
+- For each additional edge site, 3 more HCI compute/ceph nodes may be added

 ## Procedure (working links coming soon)